010 230 0168 partsoncall123@gmail.com

 Solution

-• Replace release bearing (included in clutch kit)
+• Release bearing (included in full clutch kit)

 DIY Difficulty: Very High | Time: 6-8 hours